 Pictured above: Sid Miller with members of the Lost Pines Republican Women, Aleata Oeser, Jeanne Raley, Carol Spenser, and Kaye Leidy.

-Senator Lois Kolkhorst (in green) performed our officer induction ceremony.
+At our annual Christmas party in December 2017, Senator Lois Kolkhorst (in green) performed our officer induction ceremony.

 2018 officers (L-R) Deborah Frank, President; Cindy Rodibaugh, VP; Kimberley Rutledge, Secretary; and Sarah Berckenhoff, Treasurer.